-Exchange has encountered a disaster and Exchange administrator has to recover the database!
+Exchange has encountered an error and Exchange administrator has to recover the database!
 What should be the course of action?
-Should the database be recovered using soft recovery or decide for hard recovery?
-The final course of action should be decided basis the available possibilities and resource competency.
-Understand the difference between inbuilt Exchange utility features of Eseutil soft Recovery and Eseutil Hard recovery.
+Should the database be recovered by using Eseutil Soft Recovery or the Exchange admin should go for Eseutil Hard Recovery?

-Before understanding the complete processes, it is important to know the difference between frequently used different but similar considered terms: “Restore” and “Recover”.
+Before understanding the Eseutil recovery process, it is important to know the difference between frequently used different but similar considered terms: “Restore” and “Recover”.

-Soft Recovery: Transaction log replay process performed after the database is remounted after an unexpected stop.
+- Eseutil Soft Recovery: Transaction log replay process performed after the database is remounted, after an unexpected stop.
 Alternately, transaction logs are replayed into an offline database backup.

 Eseutil Soft Recovery

-An Exchange Administrator agrees to the fact that transaction logs hold the same place as Database files when it comes to Exchange Database recovery.
-This is because Exchange ensures all transactions to be recorded in Log files before these are written on Exchange database.
-In a nutshell, transaction logs enlists all steps to be performed to update database.
-Thus, in case the database is not accessible Exchange can be restored through Transaction files.
+An Exchange Administrator agrees to the fact that transaction logs hold the same place as database files, when it comes to Exchange database recovery.
+This is because Exchange ensures all transactions to be recorded in log files before these are written on Exchange database.
+In a nutshell, transaction logs enlist all steps to be performed to update database.
+Thus, in case the database is not accessible, Exchange can be restored through transaction files.

-One of the most common issues usually encountered is that the Exchange server database abruptly stops due to an unforeseen external event, however, the database and log files are not affected.
-When the Exchange Administrator tries to mount the database again, the Exchange tries to read the Checkpoint file and starts replaying the transaction log listed as Checkpoint log.
-In case the checkpoint file is not available, the Exchange track holds of oldest available log file in the transaction log for storage group.
+One of the common issues usually encountered is that the Exchange server database abruptly dismounts or stops working due to an unforeseen external event.
+However, the database and log files are not affected.
+When the Exchange Administrator tries to mount the database again, the Exchange tries to read the checkpoint file and starts replaying the transaction log listed as checkpoint log.
+In case the checkpoint file is not available, Eseutil Soft Recovery can be performed to recover the database.

-To perform soft recovery procedure, it is presumed that NO database files and log files have been removed and/or deleted due to failure of by the administrator after the failure.
+To perform soft recovery procedure, it is presumed that NO database files and log files have been removed, missing, and/or deleted due to hardware or software failure or accidental deletion.

 - From one database against a different one